Corporate Governance Seal

 BONUS

 1. Does the GOCC practice Global Reporting Index (GRI) on its annual reports?
-No. The GRI is not yet practiced relative to TPB’s annual reports
+No. TPB does not apply the GRI Standards to its Annual Report

 Disclosure and Transparency